MEDIATION, ARBITRATION & mediation-arbitration AGREEMENTS

 · Request for Disclosure (DOCX)

-For more information about mediation, arbitration and mediation-arbitration, read the Mediation & Arbitration Services page.
-Read Fees & Disbursements and Payment Expectations for details about how we charge for our services.
+For more information about mediation, arbitration and mediation-arbitration, read the Mediation & Arbitration page.
+Read Fees & Expenses and Payment Expectations for details about how we charge for our services.

-The standard participation agreement used by John-Paul Boyd Arbitration Chambers in parenting coordination is provided in PDF format below, and was last updated on 5 April 2023.
-This agreement is designed for parenting coordination processes taking place in Alberta or British Columbia, Canada, and is written in relatively plain language.
+The standard participation agreement used by John-Paul Boyd Arbitration Chambers in parenting coordination is provided in PDF format below, and was last updated on 27 January 2026.
+This agreement is written in relatively plain language and is designed for parenting coordination processes taking place in Alberta or British Columbia, Canada.
+It may not be suitable for use in other jurisdictions

-Like our other participation agreements, parenting coordination agreements are usually tailored to the specific circumstances of the parties and their dispute.
-Your participation agreement will be different from the agreement provided below.
+Like our other participation agreements, parenting coordination agreements are tailored to the specific circumstances of the parties and their dispute.
+Your participation agreement will be different from the sample agreement provided below.

 You will also be asked to complete an intake sheet and to read and sign our Code of Conduct.
 Download these forms by clicking on the links below: